MSc Accounting and Finance

 About this course

-This course prepares you to be operationally and strategically effective in senior finance roles in any sectors, anywhere in the world.
+This MSc Accounting and Finance prepares you to be operationally and strategically effective in senior finance roles in any sectors, anywhere in the world.

 Enhance your career prospects